Dreamforce 2022: 4 Top Takeaways for Salesforce and Certinia Users

 General Dreamforce Recap

 It felt wonderful meeting with our clients and partners again at an event like this.
-Our home base was on the FinancialForce campus, and their team members and leadership we interacted with were exceptional.
+Our home base was on the Certinia campus, and the team members and leadership we interacted with were exceptional.

 There’s really something to be said for having the ability to form personal connections, as well as work with our partners as a team to create meaningful customer relationships and success.

-If we missed you at Dreamforce, or you’d like to speak with us about Salesforce, FinancialForce, and your organization, contact us.
+If we missed you at Dreamforce, or you’d like to speak with us about Salesforce, Certinia, and your organization, contact us.

 Looking for more information on ClickSoftware and Salesforce Field Service, or industry-specific Salesforce platform extensions?